beldenge/Zenith/zenith-inference/README.md

-decipherment.evaluator.plaintext | MarkovModelPlaintextEvaluator | The PlaintextEvaluator implementation class name to use decipherment.evaluator.known-plaintext | Zodiac408KnownPlaintextEvaluator | The KnownPlaintextEvaluator implementation class name to use, ignored if decipherment.use-known-evaluator is set to false, and required if decipherment.use-known-evaluator is set to true decipherment.use-known-evaluator | false | If the cipher has a known solution, this controls whether to also evaluate it against the known solution (primarily for debugging purposes) decipherment.epochs | 10 | The number of times to run the hill climbing algorithm (essentially the number of random restarts) decipherment.sampler.iterations | 5000 | The number of rounds of sampling to perform per epoch (A round of sampling can itself perform any number of samples depending on the algorithm) decipherment.annealing.temperature.max | 0.1 | Annealing temperature at the beginning of each epoch decipherment.annealing.temperature.min | 0.001 | Annealing temperature at the end of each epoch decipherment.transposition.column-key-string | N/A | A String representation of a column key used as a transposition key during encipherment (case-insensitive, ignored if decipherment.transposition.column-key is specified) decipherment.transposition.column-key | N/A | A comma-separated integer array representation of a column key used as a transposition key during encipherment decipherment.transposition.iterations | 1 | The number of times to perform transposition with the given key
+decipherment.evaluator.plaintext | MarkovModelPlaintextEvaluator | The PlaintextEvaluator implementation class name to use decipherment.evaluator.known-plaintext | Zodiac408KnownPlaintextEvaluator | The KnownPlaintextEvaluator implementation class name to use, ignored if decipherment.use-known-evaluator is set to false, and required if decipherment.use-known-evaluator is set to true decipherment.use-known-evaluator | false | If the cipher has a known solution, this controls whether to also evaluate it against the known solution (primarily for debugging purposes) decipherment.epochs | 10 | The number of times to run the optimizer to completion decipherment.transposition.column-key-string | N/A | A String representation of a column key used as a transposition key during encipherment (case-insensitive, ignored if decipherment.transposition.column-key is specified) decipherment.transposition.column-key | N/A | A comma-separated integer array representation of a column key used as a transposition key during encipherment decipherment.transposition.iterations | 1 | The number of times to perform transposition with the given key